yangl1996/prism-rust/README.md

 ## Build

 This project requires Rust `nightly` because some of our dependencies rely on nightly-only features like inline assembly.
-However, as of Oct.
-31 2019, the cutting-edge `nightly` toolchain won't build the project due to incompatibility in `rocksdb-rust` (see [here](https://github.com/rust-rocksdb/rust-rocksdb/issues/335) and [here](https://github.com/rust-rocksdb/rust-rocksdb/issues/341)).

-As a workaround, please use `nightly-2019-09-13` (install by `rustup toolchain install nightly-2019-09-13`) for now.

 To build the binary, run `cargo build --release`.